DanielTheFletch/odin-ruby-projects/README.md

 # Ruby: Assorted Projects

 A central hub for the majority of my early Ruby projects, all done as part of The Odin Project's web development curriculum.
-Note that this repository contains all but two (2) of the required projects in the Ruby course.
-The projects not included here&mdash;both **Conect Four** and the **Ruby Final Project**&mdash;have their own dedicated repositories.
+Note that this repository contains all required projects in the Ruby course except the **Ruby Final Project**, which has its own dedicated repository.

 ## Project Lookup